Tani Oluwaseyi: Early life

-He attended St. Joan of Arc Catholic Secondary School.
-At St. Joan of Arc, he captained the Angels to a 17–0 record and a Provincial High School Championship as a senior he scored 30 goals and tallied ten assists while serving as a team captain.
+Oluwaseyi attended St. Joan of Arc Catholic Secondary School.
+There, he captained the Angels to a 17–0 record and a Provincial High School Championship as a senior he scored 30 goals and tallied ten assists while serving as a team captain.
 He was also a three-time MVP of the boys soccer team, scoring a total of 68 times over a four-year career.
 While at high school, Oluwaseyi also played club soccer for the GPS Academy, where he won the Golden Boot Award at the 2017 SuperCupNI, at which his team won the Vase Cup.
 He also led his team to Ontario Academy Soccer League and Provincial Indoor Soccer League Championships.

 College career

 In 2018, Oluwaseyi committed to playing college soccer at St. John's University.
 In a four year college career, Oluwaseyi went on to make 49 appearances, scoring 20 goals and tallying ten assists.
 He missed nearly all his entire senior season, and his sophomore season was truncated by the COVID-19 pandemic.
 However, he earned numerous college accolades, including BIG EAST All-Freshman Team selection in 2018, BIG EAST Offensive Player of the Year, First Team All-BIG EAST, and United Soccer Coaches First Team All-Atlantic Region in 2019, and First Team All-BIG EAST, and United Soccer Coaches All-East Region Second Team in the 2020–21 season.